 Please allow me to apologise!
-I am currently revising and rewriting The Given, Book One of The Given Trilogy!
+Whilst launching Thirteen and Underwater, I am also currently revising and rewriting The Given, Book One of The Given Trilogy!
 Seven years is a nice while, to reflect back, and grab hold of the reigns of regret, and I now take the opportunity to make The Given what she should have been!
 I thank you all in advance for your patience.
-I promise you, you wont be disappointed!
+I promise you, you won’t be disappointed!

 Book two of The Given trilogy